October 27, 2022

 Here are some common misconceptions about IPI scores:

-• Placing a removal order affects IPI scores: This is false.
+• Another misconception about IPI scores is that placing a removal order affects IPI scores.
+However, this is false.
 If you place a removal order for your overstocked inventory, it doesn't affect your IPI score.

 • Pointing out items as non-replenishable does not impact your IPI score.